Emergency support hotline: +30 123-456-789

 • soft goods lower skirts

-7. How Soft Goods Affect Articulation
+7. How Soft Goods Affect Articulation in TVC

-Soft goods directly impact poseability.
+Soft goods directly influence poseability.

 7.1 Kneeling